emproof-com/nyxstone/README.md

 ## Core Features

-* Assembles and disassembles code for all architectures supported by LLVM 15, including x86, ARM, MIPS, RISC-V and others.
+* Assembles and disassembles code for all architectures supported by the linked LLVM, including x86, ARM, MIPS, RISC-V and others.

 * C++ library based on LLVM with Rust and Python bindings.